Skip to content

 Dr. Judith Beck shares three pieces of advice for clinicians and students who are just getting started learning CBT.

-Failure to Launch: A Case Study of a Client Who Felt “Stuck”
+CBT Case Study: Helping a Client Who Felt “Stuck”

 Group Supervision from Beck Institute: “A Safe Space to Learn”